DavidHe1127/Mr.He_HandBook/Cloud,Tooling/asg_alb.md

 Use it to control which instances need to be terminated when scale in. i.e `OldestLaunchTemplate` tells ASG to terminate instances launched by the oldest launch template.
 Useful when phasing out old instances after updates.

-⚠️⚠️⚠️ Termination policy will be applied to AZ with most instances first i.e imbalanced AZs before other balance AZs.
+⚠️⚠️⚠️ Termination policy will be applied to AZ with most instances first i.e imbalanced AZs before other balanced AZs.
 For example, suppose you have 2 instances in `2a` and 1 instance in `2b`, termination policy will be applied to `2a` first to take one of two instances down.
-If desired count is 1, then ASG will not look further at `2b` even if you are expected to terminate the one in `2b` during a ami update process.
+Consequently, you have 2 instances left.
+If desired count is 2, then ASG will not look further at `2b` even if you are expected to terminate another one in `2b` during a ami update process.

 #### Lifecycle Hooks